KangchengLiu/DLC_LiDAR_SLAM/README.md

 ## Summary of the merits of our works based on previous works:

-1. [FAST-LIO2]: The tightly coupled lio slam system lacks global consistency because of its lack of front-end.
+1. We have improved the global consitency of the previous SLAM systems.
+The tightly coupled lio slam system lacks global consistency because of its lack of front-end.
 Refer to the back-end part of lio_sam and connect to GTSAM for back-end optimization.